1,718 North Carolina residents died in 2018 due to overdose, thanks to the reality of opioid abuse, which has become commonplace in our society.

-Our lawyers also see workplace injuries, otherwise referred to as workers’ compensation claims, which should never have happened because a member of our community is careless and negligent around the workplace due to a drug dependency issue.
-We see employment law issues involving members of the community who use poor judgment in the workplace due to a drug dependency issue.
+Our lawyers also see workplace injuries, otherwise referred to as workers’ compensation claims, which should never have happened because a community member is careless around the workplace due to a drug dependency.
+We see employment law issues involving community members who use poor judgment in the workplace due to a drug dependency issue.

-Like you, we want the communities where we live and work to be safe for us and our children.
+Like you, we want the communities where we live and work to be safe for our children and us.
 We believe that by sharing this kind of information with you, we all become better citizens, better neighbors, better friends, and better lawyers.
 If you see someone dealing with a drug dependency issue, then use this link provided by the North Carolina Department of Health and Human Services to locate help in your community for substance abuse.

 As always, if you need us, the lawyers and professional staff at the Law Offices of Jason E. Taylor stand ready to assist you and your family anywhere in North Carolina or South Carolina.
 If you or someone you know has been injured, then rely on us to use our knowledge, skill, and experience to fight to hold people and their insurance companies responsible when you or someone you know has been injured.